Sunlight Can Increase the Risk of Cataracts: Here’s Why

 What Should I Do If I Think I Have Cataracts?

 If you think you are beginning to develop cataracts, take comfort in the fact that you do have options for treatment.
 At Eye Care of Delaware, we can tailor the right cataract treatment approach based on your needs.
 Our office and surgery center are located in Newark, Delaware, serving patients in cities across Delaware, Maryland and Pennsylvania.
-Call us at 302-454-8800 to begin the process of revitalizing your vision.
+Call us at (302) 454-8800 or contact us online to begin the process of revitalizing your vision.